 A few weeks ago, a friend of mine told me about a homemade, non-toxic alternative to Goo Gone (that orange-y smelling stuff that gets the gunk from price tags and labels off of things).
 Little did I realize that products such as Goo Gone or Goof Off have a long list of warnings, including eye/skin irritation, unconsciousness if ingested (wow!) and high flammability.
 So, in an effort to attempting to try more homemade alternatives, I decided to give a natural, homemade solution a try.
 And… I loved it.
 I might even go as far as to call it brilliant.
 I was so excited about this stuff that I had to share it with you here on the blog…

 To make this concoction, all you need are equal parts baking soda and coconut oil.
-I don’t know if it matters or not, but I used organic unrefined virgin coconut oil.
+I don’t know if it matters or not, but I used organic unrefined virgin coconut oil (Update: it does matter, as it makes the mixture combine better and not separate).
 Right out of the jar, it’s pretty hard (kind of like the consistency of creamy wax).

 Because of the hard(ish) consistency, after I measured the coconut oil, I popped it in the microwave for 20-30 seconds then added the baking soda.
 To fill a 4oz canning jar, you’ll need 1/3 cup of each ingredient.While the mixture was still warm, I poured it right into the canning jar.